 It is thought that as many as one third of the total population of Asian elephants are held in captivity throughout Southeast Asia, most as work animals.
 The British used captive animals to open the forests to logging in colonial times.
 The decline of the logging industry has led to many out-of-work elephants and mahouts.

 The future of elephants largely depends on the continuation of the ivory ban, habitat preservation, devising ways for people and elephants to co-exist together and successful zoo breeding programs around the world.
-Often one of the most successful methods of conserving a species is to view it as a sustainable resource.
+Often, one of the most successful methods of conserving a species is to view it as a sustainable resource.
 While it is certainly not feasible to use elephants for their ivory, they can be seen as a resource in ecotourism as well as in logging operations that have historically had very little negative impact on their forest environment.
-Due to its need for large areas of suitable habitat, the Asian elephant is considered a flagship' or umbrella species, whose survival would help maintain biological diversity and ecological integrity over extensive areas.
+Due to its need for large areas of suitable habitat, the Asian elephant is considered a 'flagship' or umbrella species, whose survival would help maintain biological diversity and ecological integrity over extensive areas.
 Asian elephants have great religious significance throughout their range, which has contributed significantly to their conservation.

-Like Shanthi, Bozie was born around 1975 and lived at the Pinwella Elephant Orphanage in Sri Lanka.
+Female Bozie was born around 1975 and lived at the Pinnawala Elephant Orphanage in Sri Lanka.
 She has moved around several times, first arriving at the Lincoln Park Zoo in 1976 and ending up at the Baton Rouge Zoo in 1998.
 When her companion died, she made her latest move to the Smithsonian's National Zoo in May 2013, where she quickly bonded with Shanthi and Ambika.
 Bozie is easily identified by her pale gray skin tone and by her vocalizations; when she becomes excited, she will squeak, honk and trumpet!

-Just one year after Bozie’s arrival, female Kamala arrived at the Zoo in May 2014 along with her daughter, Maharani, and an unrelated female, Swarna.
-Previously, she lived at the Calgary Zoo and, like Shanthi and Bozie, was born around 1975 and lived at the Pinnewela Elephant Orphanage in Sri Lanka until 1976 when she was transported to Canada.
+Just one year after Bozie’s arrival, female Kamala arrived at the Zoo in May 2014, along with her daughter, Maharani, and an unrelated female, Swarna.
+Previously, she lived at the Calgary Zoo and, like Shanthi and Bozie, was born around 1975 and lived at the Pinnawala Elephant Orphanage in Sri Lanka until 1976 when she was transported to Canada.
 Her first calf, a male named Chanda, was the first Asian elephant born in Canada.
 Kamala can easily be identified by the missing notch in her left ear.

 Maharani or “Rani,” as she is affectionately called, is one of the tallest elephants.
 She was born July 14, 1990 to mother Kamala.
-Her name means “princess” in Hindi; true to that name, she expects attention, acts out occasionally, and looks to Kamala for direction when faced with something new.
+Her name means “princess” in Hindi; true to that name, she expects attention, acts out occasionally and looks to Kamala for direction when faced with something new.
 Although Maharani has had three pregnancies while at the Calgary Zoo, none of the calves survived.